jundalisay/superblist/content/en/research/kepler/astrology/part-07.md

 232
 104
 212
-94
+94 -->

-{{< s v="65" >}} Forecasts regarding harvest are naturally very uncertain; everyone knows about the divine providence.
-The harvest depends partly on occasional causes and partly on above mentioned natural dispositions of the year, the agents of which are impossible to foresee, because they are still being sought.
+{{< s v="65" >}} Forecasts regarding harvest are naturally very uncertain.
+Everyone knows about the divine providence.
+The harvest depends:
+- partly on occasional causes and
+- partly on above mentioned natural dispositions of the year, the agents of which are impossible to foresee, because they are still being sought.

 Even the astrological rules used by astrologers for corn, grapes, wine, olive oil, wheat etc. and also the characteristics of Jupiter in cardinal signs – all of it are but pointless dreams.

 You ask why the grapevine didn´t grow well this year?
-It was so, because it has been a cold and wet year.
+It was because it has been a cold and wet year.

 Anyone able to foresee this (the bad growth), could do so just and only on basis of this fact.

-You may also ask, why the harvest has been rich in one region, and poor in another?
+Why was the harvest rich in one region, and poor in another?

 It happened because some regions were wet due to some internal and still undisclosed dispositions of Earth, as we discussed earlier, and the summer was sufficiently clear, whereas there was dryness in other regions, which damaged the fruits of Earth, and subsequently an earthquake could occur.

-Sometimes the year is fruitful indeed, but suddenly in just a day a loss may occur, caused by ground frosts in mountains and by flood in plains, spreading over the whole region depending on the course of the wind.
+Sometimes the year is fruitful.
+But suddenly in just a day a loss may occur, caused by ground frosts in mountains and by flood in plains, spreading over the whole region depending on the course of the wind.
 The nature of winds is of great importance, because those are very changeable in our region.

-Thus, it is silly indeed to search for the causes of such an occurrencies in main points of equinox and solstice, when we have the obvious causes straight in front of sight.
+Thus, it is silly to search for the causes of such an occurrencies in main points of equinox and solstice, when we have the obvious causes straight in front of sight.
 And lest I seem to be an upstart who ruins the art, I appeal to the authorities of Cardanus and Tycho.